-To be eligible for federal financial aid, an applicant needs to be admitted into a degree-seeking program, enroll at least half-time each semester, and make satisfactory academic progress toward their degree.
+To be eligible for federal financial aid, an applicant must be admitted into a degree-seeking program, enroll at least half time each semester, and make satisfactory academic progress toward their degree.

-Lewis & Clark Graduate School of Education and Counseling has defined full-time as enrollment in 6-credits or more each semester.
-Half-time is at least 3-credits each semester.
+Lewis & Clark Graduate School of Education and Counseling has defined full time as enrollment in 6 or more credits per semester.
+Half time is defined as 3 credits per semester.

-To remain eligible for the federal student loans, and to keep all prior federal student loans in an in-school deferment status, our graduate students need to maintain a minimum enrollment of at least 3-credits each semester.
+To remain eligible for federal student loans, and to keep all prior federal student loans in an in-school deferment status, our graduate students need to maintain a minimum enrollment of at least 3 credits each semester.

 How do I decide how much to borrow?

 We estimate your total Cost of Attendance (COA) for each academic year using the typical tuition for a first-year student in your degree program.
 We also include a monthly living allowance and other allowances for local transportation, books and supplies, and discretionary personal spending.
-Consider your actual expenses as well as the resources you already have available to help meet those expenses.
+We urge you to consider your actual expenses, as well as the resources you already have available to help meet those expenses.
 You may not need to borrow all of the loans you have been offered.

-We advise students to borrow the Subsidized Direct Stafford Loan first, the Unsubsidized Direct Stafford Loan second, and then only borrow as much of the Direct Graduate PLUS Loan as you need.
+We advise students to borrow the Federal Direct Unsubsidized Loan first.
+Only borrow as much of the Federal Direct Graduate PLUS Loan as you need.